 3.3.2.3.2 Use of the anonymous trading platform is voluntary.

-3.3.2.3.3 ALTRA is a logical sole-source provider.
-ALTRA is well recognized as an industry leader in building and servicing electronic trading platforms.
-ALTRA is accorded a similar sole-source provider role for the same time period under the PG&E settlement filed in I.99-07-003 on January 28, 2000, and pending Commission approval.

-3.3.2.3.4 Entities with currently-effective ALTRA contracts will not have to pay added monthly subscription fees.
-A smaller fixed subscription fee will be made available for those entities who only want to use ALTRA for imbalance trading, and not commodity trading.
-The monthly subscription fee will be credited against transaction fees up to that amount.
-Subscription fees are needed in addition to transaction fees because experience is that entities will use the price discovery information available on the trading screens to do their own deals outside the trading platform.
-These deals can then be reported through SoCalGas' existing platform, thus avoiding transaction fees.

-3.3.2.3.5 Each trade will be subject to buyer and to seller transaction fees for each decatherm traded.
-The transaction fee provides an incentive for ALTRA to encourage trading volume, which in turn improves liquidity and price discovery.
+3.3.2.3.3 After October 1, 2001 when a TPSP is in place, each trade utilizing the TPSP platform will be subject to buyer and to seller transaction fees for each decatherm traded.
+The transaction fee provides an incentive for the TPSP to encourage trading volume, which in turn improves liquidity and price discovery.
 These fees will be charged in a non-discriminatory manner, but could include tiered pricing.
 The transaction fees will be capped during the sole-source period.

-3.3.2.3.6 SoCalGas will be entitled to retain a share of ALTRA’s transaction fee to assist in offsetting SoCalGas' transaction and credit costs, as well as reflecting the value SoCalGas brings to this service, subject to the cap provided in Part I, Section 1.6.1.1 of this Settlement Agreement.
+3.3.2.3.4 SoCalGas will be entitled to retain a share of the TPSP’s transaction fee to assist in offsetting SoCalGas' transaction and credit costs, as well as reflecting the value SoCalGas brings to this service, subject to the cap provided in Part I, Section 1.6.1.1 of this Settlement Agreement.
 The fee sharing will also provide an incentive to SoCalGas to encourage use of this trading service.
-The fee shall be established by ALTRA with any revenues shared between ALTRA and SoCalGas as mutually agreed between SoCalGas and ALTRA.
+The fee shall be established by the TPSP with any revenues shared between TPSP and SoCalGas as mutually agreed between SoCalGas and TPSP .

-3.3.2.3.7 ALTRA will operate the trading system and retain ownership of all software.
-ALTRA will be responsible for all maintenance and operation costs associated with operating the Altrade trading platform.
+3.3.2.3.5 TPSP will operate the trading system and retain ownership of all software.
+TPSP will be responsible for all maintenance and operation costs associated with operating the TPSP trading platform.

-3.3.2.3.8 SoCalGas shall not influence, in any way, ALTRA’s selection of trading partners, business associations or contracts with any third party operating on the SoCalGas system, other than in matters of routine credit and nomination capacities envisioned by this Settlement Agreement.
+3.3.2.3.6 SoCalGas shall not influence, in any way, TPSP’s selection of trading partners, business associations or contracts with any third party operating on the SoCalGas system, other than in matters of routine credit and nomination capacities envisioned by this Settlement Agreement.

 3.3.2.4 System Features for Electronic Imbalance Trading System: The following provisions will be part of the monthly imbalance trading system limitations and features.

 3.3.2.4.1 The electronic trading platform will allow a balancing agent to post either a bid to purchase imbalance gas or to post an asking price to sell imbalance gas.
 Other parties will be able to monitor these postings and accept the posted offer or make a counter-offer.
-When two parties agree on price, ALTRA will manage the transaction by adding imbalance gas to the Purchaser’s account and subtracting imbalance gas from the Seller’s account.
+When two parties agree on price, TPSP will manage the transaction by adding imbalance gas to the Purchaser’s account and subtracting imbalance gas from the Seller’s account.
 The Purchaser is then billed for the agreed upon price, and payment is made to the Seller for the same amount.